-- In garages, kitchens, furnace rooms, or in any extremely dusty, dirty or greasy areas. - Closer than 15 feet (4.6 meters) from a furnace or other fuel - burning heat source, or fuel burning appliances like a water heater.
-Within 5 feet (1.5 meters) of any cooking appliance. - In extremely humid areas.
-This Alarm should be at least 10 feet (3 meters) from a bath or shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room or other source of high humidity. - In areas where temperature is colder than 40° F (4° C) or hotter than 10° F (38° C).
-These areas include non-airconditioned crav spaces, unfinished attics, uninsulated or poorly insulated ceiling porches, and garages. - In turbulent air, like near ceiling fans, heat vents, air conditioners resh air returns, or open windows.
-Blowing air may prevent CO from reaching the sensors. - In direct sunlight. - In outlets covered by curtains or other obstruction.
+- In garages, kitchens, furnace rooms, or in any extremely dusty, dirty or greasy areas. - Closer than 15 feet (4.6 meters) from a furnace or other fuel burning heat source, or fuel burning appliances like a water heater Within 5 feet (1.5 meters) of any cooking appliance. - In extremely humid areas.
+This Alarm should be at least 10 feet (3 meters) from a bath or shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room or other source of high humidity. - In areas where temperature is colder than 40° F (4.4° C) or hotter than 100° F (37.8° C).
+These areas include non-airconditioned crav spaces, unfinished attics, uninsulated or poorly insulated ceilings porches, and garages. - In turbulent air, like near ceiling fans, heat vents, air conditioners, fresh air returns, or open windows.
+Blowing air may prevent CO from reaching the sensors. - · In outlets covered by curtains or other obstruction.

-- This CO Alarm is designed for use inside a single-family home or apartment.
+This CO Alarm is designed for use inside a single-family home or apartment.
 It is not meant to be used in common lobbies, hallways, or basements of multi-family buildings unless working CO Alarms are also installed in each family living unit.
-CO Alarms in common areas may not be heard from inside individual family living units. - This CO Alarm alone is not a suitable substitute for complete detection systems in places which house many people, like hotels or dormitories, unless a CO Alarm is also placed in each - DO NOT use this CO Alarm in warehouses, industrial or commercial buildings, special-purpose non-residential buildings, or airplanes.
-This CO Alarm is specifically designed for residential use, and may not provide adequate protection in non-residential included with this CO Alarm.
-On each label write in the phone number of your emergency responder (like 911) and a qualified appliance technician.
-Place one label near the CO Alarm, and the other label in the fresh air" location you plan to go if the alarm sounds.
+CO Alarms in common areas may not be heard from inside individual family living units.

+- This CO Alarm alone is not a suitable substitute for complete detection systems in places which house many people, like hotels or dormitories, unless a CO Alarm is also placed in each unit. - DO NOT use this CO Alarm in warehouses, industrial or commercial buildings, special-purpose non-residential buildings, or airplanes.
+This CO Alarm is specifically designed for residential use, and may not provide adequate protection in non-residential